University Staff, Permanent - Third-Shift Custodian in Facilities Management (2 Vacancies) [Public May Apply]

 - "Apply Now"

-Submit application materials:
+STEP 3: Submit application materials:

 Please be sure to complete all required fields and include all required documents before submitting your application.
 Once submitted, you will not be able to edit or attach any application materials.
 Files must be complete to be considered.
 Please include the following documents: